arvigeus/AZ-204/Learning Path/CosmoDB.md

 ### Explore Microsoft .NET SDK v3 for Azure Cosmos DB

 This **unit** focuses on Azure Cosmos DB .NET SDK v3 for API for NoSQL. (**Microsoft.Azure.Cosmos** NuGet package.)
-If you're familiar with the previous version of the .NET SDK, you may be used to the terms collection and document.
+If you're familiar with the previous version of the .NET SDK, you might be familiar with the terms collection and document.

 The [azure-cosmos-dotnet-v3](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples/Usage) GitHub repository includes the latest .NET sample solutions.
 You use these solutions to perform CRUD (create, read, update, and delete) and other common operations on Azure Cosmos DB resources.

-Because Azure Cosmos DB supports multiple API models, version 3 of the .NET SDK uses the generic terms "container" and "item".
-A **_container_** can be a collection, graph, or table.
-An **_item_** can be a document, edge/vertex, or row, and is the content inside a container.
+Because Azure Cosmos DB supports multiple API models, version 3 of the .NET SDK uses the generic terms _container_ and _item_.
+A _**container**_ can be a collection, graph, or table.
+An _**item**_ can be a document, edge/vertex, or row, and is the content inside a container.

-Below are examples showing some of the key operations you should be familiar with.
+Following are examples showing some of the key operations you should be familiar with.
 For more examples, please visit the GitHub link shown earlier.
 The examples below all use the async version of the methods.

 #### CosmosClient

 Creates a new `CosmosClient` with a connection string. `CosmosClient` is thread-safe.
-It's recommended to maintain a single instance of `CosmosClient` per lifetime of the application that enables efficient connection management and performance.
+The recommendation is to maintain a single instance of `CosmosClient` per lifetime of the application that enables efficient connection management and performance.

 ```csharp
 CosmosClient client = new CosmosClient(endpoint, key);